How skin-savvy are you? According to the EWG, using risky chemicals in cosmetics impacts our health.

 - Meditate daily.

-- Eat organic, whole food that is freshly prepared.
+- Eat organic, freshly prepared whole food.

 - Essential fatty acids and extra virgin olive oil lubricate, nourish and create luster in the skin.